Gastrointestinal Stromal Tumor (GIST)

 -

 Endoscopy.
-A thin, flexible tube is put down your throat.
-It has a small light and video camera on the end.
-This lets your healthcare provider look at the lining of your esophagus, stomach, and upper small intestine.
+This is a procedure that uses a thin, flexible tube that is put down your throat.
+The tool used (endoscope) has a small light and video camera on the end.
+This lets your provider closely check the lining of your esophagus, stomach, and upper small intestine.

 -

 CT scan.
-This test uses a series of X-rays and a computer to create detailed images of the inside of the body.
+This test uses a series of X-rays and a computer to make detailed images of the inside of the body.
+A substance called contrast dye may be given before the scan.
+This helps make the images clearer.
+Contrast can be given into your vein.
+Or in a liquid that you drink.

 -

-MRI scan.
-This test uses large magnets and a computer to create images of the inside of the body.
+MRI.
+This test uses large magnets, radio waves, and a computer to make images of the inside of the body.
+Contrast dye may be given before the scan.
+This helps make the images clearer.
+This test uses no X-rays.

 -

 Biopsy.
 Tiny pieces of tissue (called a sample) are taken from the tumor.
-They're sent to a lab and tested for cancer.
-A biopsy may be done during endoscopy.
+They're sent to a lab and checked under a microscope to diagnose cancer.
+A biopsy may be done during an endoscopy.
 Or the sample may be removed during surgery.

 How is GIST treated?

 GIST can be treated in many ways.
 It grows differently in each person.
-The type of treatment that's best for you depends on where the tumor is, how big it is, and whether cells from the tumor have spread to other parts of your body.
-This is called metastasis.
-When GIST spreads, it tends to go to the liver and the lining of the stomach.
+The type of treatment that's best for you depends on where the tumor is, how big it is, and if cells from the tumor have spread to other parts of your body.
+If the cancer has spread it is called metastasis.
+When GIST spreads, it often goes to the liver and the stomach lining.

 GIST may be treated with:

-The medicines most commonly used to treat GIST are taken as pills at home.
+The medicines most often used to treat GIST are taken by mouth as a pill at home.
 They include:

 -

 Imatinib.
-This is often the first medicine used for GIST.
+This is often the first medicine used for GIST with mutations that respond to it.
 It can be given before surgery to try to shrink the tumor so it's easier to remove.
 It can also be used after surgery to help lower the chance of the cancer coming back.
 It may not cure advanced GIST.
 But it can help people live longer and feel better.
-The medicine is taken by mouth as a pill.

 -

 Sunitinib.
-This medicine is often used when imatinib doesn't work or if the side effects of imatinib become a problem.
+This TKI medicine targets a few receptors.
+It is often used when imatinib doesn't work.
+Or if imatinib side effects become a problem.
 It can often shrink tumors or stop them from growing for a time.
 It may help people with GIST live longer.

 -

 Regorafenib.
-This medicine is often used for advanced GIST if other medicines are no longer working or can't be taken for some reason.
+This medicine is often used for advanced GIST that can't be surgically removed.
+Or if other medicines are no longer working or are causing bad side effects.
 It can often shrink tumors or slow their growth for a time.

 -